ThomasByr/Drop3D/README.md

 def as_surface(drop: int = None) -> tuple[list[float], list[float], list[float]]
 ```

 This function is used to export data of a yielded drop id (see `each_drop` function).
 The user can get a list of coordinates in the form (xs, ys, zs) where .s holds a list of floating point numbers.
-Basically, xs[i] ,ys[i], z[i] is the 3d coodinate of the i-th generated drop.
+Basically, xs[i] ,ys[i], z[i] are the 3d coordinates of the i-th generated drop.

 This function returns a tuple of 3 lists containing floating point numbers.